andresmadeddie/Security-Offensive-Defensive-Forensics/README.md

 To set the machines with the same IP address as this exercise:

-- Raven 1: 192.168.1.110
+- target1: 192.168.1.110
-- Raven 2: 192.168.1.115
+- target2: 192.168.1.115

 Modify the next payloads and run them in the same place path the DHCP server was set.

-Raven 1: `vboxmanage dhcpserver modify --network=Raven --mac-address=080027BBBDB1 --fixed-address=192.168.1.110`
+target1: `vboxmanage dhcpserver modify --network=Raven --mac-address=080027BBBDB1 --fixed-address=192.168.1.110`

-Raven 2: `vboxmanage dhcpserver modify --network=Raven --mac-address=080027FABB89 --fixed-address=192.168.1.115`
+target2: `vboxmanage dhcpserver modify --network=Raven --mac-address=080027FABB89 --fixed-address=192.168.1.115`

+kali: `vboxmanage dhcpserver modify --network=Raven --mac-address=080027DB966A --fixed-address=192.168.1.90`

-Search for the Mac address of the each Raven machine in their respective setting on virtual box and then proceed to modify the Mac address of the sript  with the ones of your machines. (--mac-address="Raven Machine Mac Address)
+> Search for the **Mac address** of each machine in their respective setting on the virtual box and then proceed to modify the Mac address on the script with the ones of your machines. (--mac-address="Raven Machine Mac Address)